M-Iwan/NovaMI/README.md

 ### What is this repository?
 A collection of ML/AI code for chemistry applications developed during my PhD.

 Primarily for personal use: function signatures and repository structure may change at any time.
-Feel free to use any code you find it helpful, but mind that the code written at the beginning of my PhD (February 2024), might be..., bad ¯\_(ツ)_/¯.
-New code works just fine though!
+Feel free to use any code you find helpful.

 For convenience, .py files that work and are up-to-date are marked with *, while those unlikely to work (and should be removed) with #.
 If no symbol is given, the code should work, but won't be compatibile with the rest of the repository.